jeturcotte/RepData_PeerAssessment1/PA1_template.md

 imputed_median_steps <- median(imputed_by_the_day$steps)
 ```

-Taking a look, now, at our theorical new results, our new mean daily steps of 1.0766189 &times; 10<sup>4</sup> and median daily steps of 1.0766189 &times; 10<sup>4</sup> being so close to the original untreated data lend some credence to veracity of these estimated inclusions.
+Taking a look, now, at our theorical new results, our new mean daily steps of 10766 and median daily steps of 10766 being so close to the original untreated data lend some credence to veracity of these estimated inclusions.
 The data seems safe to proceeding with.

 ## Are there differences in activity patterns between weekdays and weekends?
 Lastly, lets take a look at how the activity of our participant differts on the weekend versus weekdays.
 First step is to dervice the difference beteween the two in our theoretically completed data set.